bomberstudios/me/_posts/2020-01-10-parenting-work.md

 title: Parenting & Work
 date: 2020-01-10
 tags: life, parenting, work
+description: Some thoughts about the challenges of working while parenting responsibly, prompted by a question on our \#parenting Slack channel
 ---

 Today, someone posted this question in the #parenting[^1] channel at work: